yasoo-exe/fullStackOpen/README.md

-# fullStackOpen
+# Part 1
-A repo to submit exercises for the fullStackOpen course.
+## Directory for submitting exercises of part 1 of the course